testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`gg

-:white_check_mark:  **Do:** Sometime the response contains important fields with dynamic data, like a date or incrementing number.
+:white_check_mark:  **Do:** When it is not possible to assert for specific data, at least check for the field existence and types.
+Sometime the response contains important fields with dynamic data that can't get predicted when writing the test, like dates and incrementing number.
 Can't check specific value but still it's important to ensure that the right thing was returned - Check not only that the field is not null rather have the right type.
 Jest and Sinon allows checking entire objects schema.

-OpenAPI,
+OpenAPI, rely-on, null

 <br/>